Your Guide to Choosing the Best Singapore Business Entity

 Limited Partnership (LP)

-An LP consists of at least one general partner (with unlimited liability) and one or more limited partners whose liability is restricted to their capital contribution.
-Limited partners play a passive investment role and cannot engage in daily management.
+An LP consists of general partners with unlimited liability and limited partners whose liability is restricted to their investment.

 Limited Liability Partnership (LLP)